tling2000/conv-generator/README.md

         conda install pytorch=1.10.2 torchvision=0.11.3 torchaudio=0.10.2 cudatoolkit=11.1 -c pytorch -c nvidia
     ```

+# Src
+--coef.py [the coeffients for calculation]

+--config.py [the configuration]

+--dat.py [load the data]

+--hook.py [the hook on the model to register data in the propagation process]

+--models.py [the models used for the exps]

+--train.py [train the models]

+--utils.py [useful tools]

+# Scripts
+--bottleneck1.py [train the model to verify the bottleneck 1]

+--bottleneck2.py [train the model to verify the bottleneck 2]

+--corollary1.py [verify the corollary 1]

+--corollary2.py [verify the corollary 2]

+--plot_bottleneck1.py [visualize the bottleneck 1]

+--plot_bottleneck2.py [visualize the bottleneck 2]

+--plot_corollary.py [visualize the corollaries]

+--remark1.py [verify the remark 1]

+--remark2.py [verify the remark 2]

+--remark3.py [verify the remark 3]

+--remark4.py [verify the remark 4]

+--remark5.py [verify the remark 5]

+--theorem5.py [verify the theorem 5]

+--theorem6.py [verify the theorem 6]

 ## Contact

 Please contact [tling@sjtu.edu.cn] if you have any question on the codes.